sfarrel1/supplement-CoIR/README.md

 Kramer, Andrew, Kyle Harlow, Christopher Williams, and Christoffer Heckman.
 “ColoRadar: The direct 3D millimeter wave radar dataset.”
 The International Journal of Robotics Research 41, no. 4 (2022): 351-360.

 ## Code Release Plan
-* Sept.
-18 - 22: publish Google Colab notebook that can be used to quickly implement our proposed method CoIR.
+* Publish Google Colab notebook that can be used to quickly implement our proposed method CoIR.

-* Sept.
-25 - 29: publish scripts to post-process raw radar ADC measuremetns from the ColoRadar data set into radar datacubes that can be used with our method.
+* Publish scripts to post-process raw radar ADC measuremetns from the ColoRadar data set into radar datacubes that can be used with our method.

 ## Citation
 ```